47 Magical Things to Do in Mayo Ireland

 - Seán Kelly (Kelly’s Butchers, Newport),

 - Tom Dougherty (Curran Blue Trout Farm, Mulranny)

 A few miles north of Ballycastle, you can hike out to one of Ireland’s most iconic sites.
 Downpatrick Head and the Dun Briste sea stack.
 This is not an easy hike if you are mobility challenged as it is on a rough gravel and grass path.
 The walk itself for me was around 15 minutes but I’m pretty slow I would imagine it would take around 10 minutes or so if you are a fast walker.
-It can get very windy out there though so be prepare.
+It can get very windy out there though so be prepared.

 The name Downpatrick is derived from a time when St Patrick himself founded a church here.
-You can still see the ruins of the church building, a stone cross and holy well here today.
+You can still see the ruins of the church building, a stone cross and a holy well here today.